alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 _Note: If you are using the Sync 2.0 demo app and would like to test the Send Push action, please contact support@sixgill.com to configure your Channel with the proper push certificate_

 ## Connecting Devices
-Device sensor data is ingested into Sense through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
+Device sensor data is ingested into Sense through the [Ingress API](/apis/ingress).
 For Android and iOS devices, this can be done by integrating the Reach SDK into a mobile app.
-The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API. **The SDKs are authenticated using the API keys for their respective channels.**
+The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API.
+The Sixgill Sync 2.0 demo app uses the Reach SDK as well as the Sense API to showcase the sensor ingestion capabilities of the platform. **The SDKs are authenticated using the [API keys](##api-keys) for their respective channels.**

-### iOS
+### iOS SDK

 [Sixgill Reach iOS SDK and User Guide](/guides/sdks/ios) *updated July 19th, 2018*

-### Android
+### Android SDK

 [Sixgill Reach Android SDK and User Guide](/guides/sdks/android) *updated July 19th, 2018*